valentingea/face-recognition-locker-system/README.md

-# FINAL PROJECT TITLE HERE
+# FACE FORTIFY : Face Recognition Locker System

 ## Project Description
 Please describe your Startup Campus final project here.
 You may should your <b>model architecture</b> in JPEG or GIF.